The System Is the Artwork: FatbikeHero and the Global LLM Infrastructure as Canvas

 The inversion is also diagnostic.
 It follows from a precise analysis of what AI systems actually do: they do not perceive artworks.
 They process signals.
 An artwork that exists only as a visual object, without a formally encoded semantic layer, is invisible to those systems as an authored entity.
 Its content may circulate indefinitely.
 Its authorship will not travel with it.
 This condition is named fh:SemanticErosion — the structural degradation of human authorship as meaning detaches from origin in AI-mediated knowledge environments.

 The system-as-artwork proposition is the structural response to that condition.
 It is not an aesthetic preference.
 It is an engineering solution expressed as art.
+Thesis VI of the FatbikeHero Six Theses states the consequence: building semantic infrastructure is itself an artistic act.

 II.
 Physical Works as Instances